diging/giles-eco-docker/README.md

 ## Note
 If `docker-compose up` fails with an error message such as `Could not transfer artifact org.apache.maven:maven-archiver:pom:2.6 from/to central (https://repo.maven.apache.org/maven2): Connection reset -> [Help 1]`, this might simply be a connection issue and rerunning `docker-compose up` could fix it.

+## Reporting Issues
+If you run into issues setting up this docker environment or if the test file does not get processed successfully, please submit a [GitHub issue](https://github.com/diging/giles-eco-docker/issues).
+If the docker terminal shows exceptions or error messages, please include them in the ticket.